haidar47x/curated-fullstack-books/README.md

 - Learning React by Alex Banks
 - Programming TypeScript by Boris Cherny
 - React Design Patterns and Best Practices by Michele Bertoli
+- Learning React by Alex Banks and Eve Porcello
 - React Hooks in Action by Mark Tielens Thomas

 #### Web Services